nfgrilo/sherpany-challenge/README.md

 The post list is handled by the `PostsCoordinator`.
 This will create the view controller, its data source and the search controller.
 The protocol `PostSelectedDelegate` is used to signal the observer (`PostDetailsCoordinator`) that the post selection has changed.

-`PostsCoordinator` is a delegate of `ModelController` (via `ModelControllerDelegate`) and it's notified when new data becomes available (after fetching & merging data with persisted one).
+`PostsCoordinator` is a delegate of `ModelController` (via `ModelControllerDelegate`) and it's notified when new data becomes available (after fetching & merging data with persisted one) to refresh the post list.

 #### Post Details & Related Albums